UK election boost for Theresa May's Brexit strategy

 But her decision to pitch her country into a battle with the EU, urging voters to "give me your backing to fight for Britain" appeared to have paid off as council results came in on Friday morning.

-The UK Independence Party, the right-wing anti-EU party that has hived off support from the Tories over the past decade, saw its vote collapse, losing every council seat it had defended in the results that had declared by Friday lunchtime.
+The UK Independence Party (UKIP), the right-wing anti-EU party that has hived off support from the Tories over the past decade, saw its vote collapse, losing every council seat it had defended and gaining only one, with most votes declared.

 The main opposition Labour party also suffered a hemorrhaging of support, losing more than 100 seats in England and Wales and losing control of Glasgow council in Scotland for the first time in 40 years.